Xavier-Luc Duval: Minister of Finance and Economic Development (2011-2014)

-When he was appointed Finance Minister in mid-2011, Duval did not lose sight of social integration.
-In his successive Budgets in 2012 2013 and 2014 huge support has been given to the vulnerable groups, especially in the fields of housing and education.
+As finance minister, Duval's budget focused on vulnerable groups, especially in the fields of housing and education.
 Special schemes include the construction of concrete cum CIS houses in poor areas or abolition of fees for the purchase of land.
 Financial support is given to the needy children who attend school, day care centres are created in specific areas.
 Generally, all students of Form 4 and Form 5 are now entitled to own a tablet.

-Fishermen involved in low scale fisheries are encouraged to enrol in aquaculture projects.
-They also benefit of VAT refund on their equipment and boats.
-This is also the case for small planters.

 Hon.
-Duval has also been very active in promoting youth employment and measures He launched a Youth Employment Programme in 2013 which has already employed more than 5,000 youth.
-Support to SMEs is another aspect which he is very sensible to, especially with regards to access to finance.
-He has introduced a special scheme with the partnership of commercial banks.
+Duval has also been very active in promoting youth employment and measures.
+He launched a Youth Employment Programme in 2013 which has already employed more than 5,000 youth.

-More importantly, Hon.
-Duval has geared the economy safely with Mauritius maintaining sound economic fundamentals as the growth is, against all odds, at 3.2%, and inflation under control at 3.6% Unemployment rate is at 8.3%.
-Total investments for 2013 is totalling Rs 10 billion.

 In his successive Budgets Hon.
 Duval has emphasised on the importance of technology.
 Various measures have been introduced to increase internet penetration and the use of technology at school, in enterprises, at home and in various public services.
 E-payment is now a reality at the Mauritius Revenue Authority, tablets and wifi have been introduced at school.